The live Q and A was recorded on April 11, 2018 and the recording link and chat transcript are now available in the

-NOTE: This is a free webinar and there are NO CEUs awarded.
+NOTE: This is a free course and NO CEUs are awarded.

 communities and populations.
 The course will provide an overview of population health frameworks and their applications in the profession of physical therapy using an interconnected ecological model to demonstrate a more global view of health determinants and how physical therapists might influence them.
 The focus of this initial webinar will be on actions physical Meet our Presenters